JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 (TODO: Diagram of feeding mediocre/good samples through a reservoir/sieve)

-For this reason, it's important that you improve the initial sampling process.
+For this reason, it's important that you spend time improving the initial sampling process.
 This could take the form of generating more initial samples, or improving your sampling strategy.

 For ReSTIR DI, taking more initial samples is viable, as samples are just random lights, and are fairly cheap to generate.